TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Conceptual Framework Intuition

 \subsubsection{Stability Guarantees for Persistent Homology}

+Unlike Euclidean centroids, persistent homology is constructed exclusively from intrinsic pairwise distances (e.g., via the Vietoris-Rips filtration).
+Because it does not rely on averaging coordinates, its transferability across embedding spaces is directly governed by established stability theorems.

-The transferability of persistence-based features is a direct consequence of the fundamental stability theorems of topological data analysis. \begin{proposition}[Invariance and Stability of Persistent Homology]\ \begin{enumerate} \item \textbf{Isometry Invariance} \citep{edelsbrunner2010computational}: Let $P \subset \mathbb{R}^n$ be a point cloud and $g: \mathbb{R}^n \to \mathbb{R}^n$ be a Euclidean isometry (translation, rotation, reflection).
-Then, the persistence diagram is unchanged: $\text{Dgm}(P) = \text{Dgm}(g(P))$. \item \textbf{Stability} \citep{chazal2009gromov, ph1}: Let $X_A$ and $X_B$ be two point clouds in $\mathbb{R}^n$.
-The bottleneck distance between their respective persistence diagrams is bounded by the Gromov-Hausdorff distance between their metric spaces:
+\begin{proposition}[Stability of Persistent Homology \citep{chazal2009gromov, ph1}] Let $X_A$ and $X_B$ be two point clouds representing the same data manifold mapped into distinct embedding spaces.
+The bottleneck distance between their respective Vietoris-Rips persistence diagrams is bounded by the Gromov-Hausdorff distance between their metric spaces: